Cart

 • Lower risk of viral reactivation: fewer reactivations of herpes zoster in the nervous system

-• Trained immune system: some vaccines stimulate the immune system and may suppress low-grade inflammation
+• Trained immune system: some vaccines stimulate the immune system and may inhibit low-grade inflammation

-• Fewer complications: even if you do get sick, the vaccine reduces the risk of severe shingles, pain, and hospitalisation, which may benefit brain health.
+• Fewer complications: even if you do become ill, the vaccine reduces the risk of severe shingles, pain, and the need for hospitalization, which may benefit brain health.

 Future research

-Several questions remain unanswered — for example, whether the protection applies to all forms of dementia, whether booster doses are needed, whether genetic factors influence the effect, and whether the vaccine can slow already developing dementia.
-To determine definitively whether the vaccine actually reduces dementia risk, randomized studies, longer follow-up, and direct comparisons between vaccine types are needed.
+Several questions remain unanswered.
+For example, whether the protection applies to all forms of dementia, whether booster doses are needed, whether genetic factors influence the effect, and whether the vaccine can slow already established dementia.
+To be able to say with certainty whether the vaccine actually reduces the risk of dementia, randomized studies, longer follow-up, and direct comparisons between different vaccine types are needed.

 The doctor answers and explains

-Erik Lind is a specialist in geriatrics with many years of experience working with older patients, particularly in memory assessments, brain health, and preventive care.
-Here he comments on the research and gives his expert assessment of what the findings mean in practice for older adults and other risk groups.
+Erik Lind is a specialist physician in geriatrics with many years of experience working with older patients, particularly in areas such as memory assessments, brain health, and preventive care.
+Here he comments on the research and provides his expert assessment of what the results mean in practice for older adults and other risk groups.

-How strong do you consider the evidence to be that the shingles vaccine reduces the risk of dementia?
+How strong do you think the evidence is that shingles vaccination reduces the risk of dementia?

-– Much suggests that the shingles vaccine can reduce the risk of developing dementia by around 20–30% in older populations, but this is mainly based on observational data.
-It is not yet definitively proven that the vaccine causes this reduced risk, and more controlled research is ongoing.
-The mechanisms underlying this connection may revolutionize the way we prevent dementia.
+– Much suggests that shingles vaccination can reduce the risk of developing dementia by approximately 20–30 percent in older populations, but this is mainly based on observational data.
+It has not yet been definitively proven that the vaccine causes this reduced risk, and more controlled research is ongoing.
+The underlying mechanisms behind this connection could revolutionize the way we prevent dementia.

-Which age groups do you believe have the most to gain from vaccination, considering a possible effect on dementia risk?
+Which age groups do you think have the most to gain from vaccination, if one also considers a possible effect on dementia risk?

-– The relative risk reduction is greater the older the patient is, and women generally get better protection from vaccination.
+– The relative risk reduction is greater the older the patient is.
+Women also generally receive better protection through vaccination.

-What would you like to see in future studies in order to recommend vaccination specifically for dementia prevention?
+What would you like to see in future studies in order to recommend vaccination also for the purpose of preventing dementia?

-– The studies have been conducted on older populations (mainly 70+).
-Since dementia diseases typically appear at older ages, a study where younger individuals are vaccinated would take a very long time to complete, but it would give a clearer picture of the long-term effect.
-A study examining how the vaccine affects — and potentially reduces — dementia that appears at younger ages would also be interesting.
+– The studies have been conducted in older populations (primarily 70+).
+Since dementia diseases usually develop at older ages, a study in which younger people are vaccinated would take a very long time to carry out, but it would provide a clearer picture of the long-term effect of the vaccine.
+A study examining how the vaccine affects and potentially reduces dementia with earlier onset would also be interesting.

-How should an older person think about vaccination when also considering brain health?
+How should an older person reason about vaccination?

 – Get vaccinated!

-Which other measures are as important or more important than vaccination for preventing dementia?
+Which other measures are equally important or more important than vaccination for preventing dementia?

-– It is difficult to generalize, but in general, lifestyle factors are the single most important modifiable factors that individuals can influence to reduce their risk.
-Without particular order, I recommend avoiding excessive/chronic stress, sleeping regularly and enough, maintaining an active social life and staying mentally engaged.
-It is also important to exercise, avoid overweight and processed foods, drink alcohol in moderation, and avoid all forms of tobacco.
+– It is difficult to generalize, but lifestyle factors are by far the largest individual factors that one can influence oneself to reduce risk.
+In no particular order, I would encourage avoiding excessive/chronic stress, prioritizing sleep and recovery, maintaining an active social life, and keeping the brain active.
+It is also important to exercise, avoid overweight and processed foods, drink alcohol in moderation, and avoid tobacco in all its forms.

-Having well-managed chronic diseases — such as hypertension, hyperlipidemia, diabetes, inflammatory diseases, and other chronic conditions — is also essential for reducing long-term dementia risk.
-Even though hereditary factors exist, one can reduce the risk of dementia and often delay onset by managing these risk factors.
+Having well-controlled chronic diseases, such as hypertension, hyperlipidemia, diabetes, inflammatory diseases, and other chronic conditions, is also essential for reducing the long-term risk of developing dementia.
+Even though there are hereditary factors, it is possible to reduce the risk of dementia and often delay disease onset by managing risk factors.

-Having a regular doctor and routinely following up on one’s health is also an important part of dementia prevention.
+Having a regular physician and following up on one’s health on a regular basis is also an important part of dementia prevention.

 Recommendations for shingles vaccination in Sweden

-The Public Health Agency of Sweden recommends that adults at increased risk of shingles get vaccinated, often from age 65.
+Folkhälsomyndigheten recommends that adults who are at increased risk of shingles get vaccinated, often from the age of 65.
 Two doses are given a few months apart.
-The vaccine is not part of a national vaccination program, meaning that price and availability may vary between regions.
+The vaccine is not included in any national vaccination program, which means that price and availability may vary between regions.

 Questions and answers